FlyingFathead/dvr-yolov8-detection/README.md

    - Use any USB webcam/video feed as a source w/ OSB Studio + RTMP loopback
 - Audio alerts for real-time detections over TTS using `pyttsx3`
 - Batch processing mode for video files for offline object/human/animal detection.

+- Configurable via `config.ini` configuration file:
    - Customizable confidence threshold for detections.
    - Option to skip rescaling of video frames.
-- Logs detection details.
+   - Option to log detection details into a separate log file.
    - Saves frames with detected objects as images.
-- Configurable model variant (YOLOv8n, YOLOv8s, YOLOv8m, etc.)
+   - Model variant (YOLOv8n, YOLOv8s, YOLOv8m, etc.)
+   - Plenty of other options...

 ## Requirements